1493 N Shore Rd, Revere

 They can help you figure out how much you’ll need to put down based on the type of loan you’re looking for and the price of the home you’re interested in.

 Once you have a down payment saved, you’ll need to start shopping for a home.
-Work with a real estate agent to find a property that’s within your budget and start going through the process of making an offer.

 BONUS: Our recommended home savings strategy

-After analyzing all your expenses and setting your monthly budget, you should have a total of the costs each month.
-To make your saving process more effective, we recommend you try to have three times that amount in your account.
 For example, if you have $1,500 in monthly expenses, try to have $4,500 in your account.
 After doing that for 3 to 6 months, you can allocate a percentage to save for down payment costs and taxes for the house.
 By doing this, you’ll get to your goal faster than you think.

 Skyline of Boston during the Fall, cover of Real Estate Juan Cano